Prakhar-Jaiswal17/Aurora-Live-Wallpaper/README.md

 ## Performance

 - Hardware-accelerated video decoding via AVFoundation (native on Apple Silicon)
+- Triple-layer display detection (CoreGraphics, AppKit, and polling fallback) with a 0.5s debounce to safely handle hotplugging and sleep-wake changes
 - Adaptive health checks (2s on failure → 10s when stable)
 - CPU monitoring with 5-sample rolling average to prevent noisy throttling
 - Fullscreen detection with 1-second debounce to prevent false positives